 This addendum to the engagement letter describes my firm’s standard terms and conditions related to providing services to you.
 My services are only offered through my firm.
 This addendum, and the engagement letter, comprise your agreement with my firm (“Agreement”).
 If there is any inconsistency between the engagement letter and this Terms and Conditions Addendum (“Addendum”), the engagement letter will prevail.
+If you have not agreed to the terms in our engagement letter, then the terms in this addendum shall govern our relationship.
 The purpose of this addendum is to help further align our mutual expectations and to clarify the allocation of risk between us.

 Billing and Payment Terms

 We will bill you for our professional fees and out-of-pocket costs at the end of the engagement or as work progresses if significant effort is required.
 My current hourly rate is $195 per hour, with some services meriting a premium above the standard rate.
 Payment is normally due within fifteen (15) days of the date on the invoice.
 If payment is not received by the due date, you may be assessed interest charges at a rate of one percent (1%) per month (12% per annum) on the unpaid balance.
 You have thirty (30) days from the invoice date to review the invoice and to communicate to us in writing any disagreement with the charges, after which you waive the right to contest the charges.

 If your account becomes past due, we may stop performing any work.
 We also reserve the right to terminate any services for the non-payment of fees.
 Should we stop work or terminate services because of non-payment or as a result of any other dispute or cause, you agree to hold us harmless for any resulting damages, including penalties, interest, and other costs associated with missed filing deadlines, and loss of rights, or other adverse consequences.
 See also Termination and Withdrawal below.

 Electronic Data Communication and Storage